ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 **Live demo**

 Princiya demonstrated a [drawing board with a brush](https://github.com/nuijs/apps), both with mousepointer and LEAP motion.
-NUIJS will translate the input data from the mousepointer to the Node.js Web Socket server and this one will process the data and send it back to the LEAP motion SDK.
+NUIJS will translate the input data from the mouse pointer to the Node.js Web Socket server and this one will process the data and send it back to the LEAP motion SDK.
 The same code can be used with the LEAP motion itself since it integrates nicely with the device's SDKs.

 Other open source tools Princiya mentioned where [Webcam Swiper](https://github.com/iambrandonn/WebcamSwiper) and [js-objectdetect](https://github.com/mtschirs/js-objectdetect).

 **Viola-Jones Algorithm**

 Most of the tools will use or depend on the Voila-Jones Algorithm which can be used for object detection.
 Combined with other tools this can be very powerful.

 * HAAR feature selection
 * Creating an integral image